hoangsonww/RecipeGenie-App/.github/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for StickyNotes App, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for RecipeGenie, including completely new features and minor improvements to existing functionality.

 1. **Use the GitHub issue search** to check if the enhancement has already been suggested.
 2. If it hasn't, **open a new issue**.
 Provide a **clear title and description**, as detailed as possible and if possible, include **examples** of how the enhancement would work.

 ### Your First Code Contribution

-Unsure where to begin contributing to StickyNotes App?
+Unsure where to begin contributing to RecipeGenie?
 Look for the `good first issue` label in the issues section, which is a great start for newcomers.

 ### Pull Requests